 Hopkins, Samuel.
 Correspondence

-The first of two letters to a Mr. Little in Newbury, Boston, from Samuel Hopkins.
-This letter thanks Mr. Little for letting Hopkins stay with him and his family on his travels.
-It also states that Hopkins wishes to live in Newbury, if not for his family.
-People mentioned in the letter by Hopkins include, Mr. Little, Mrs. Little, their daughter, and a Mifs E. West who was entrusted with delivery of the letter.
+This document comprises the first of two letters to a Mr. Ebenezer Little in Newbury, Mass. from Rev. Samuel Hopkins.
+Rev. Hopkins thanks Mr. Little for hosting him and his family during his travels.
+Hopkins also states that he would like to live in Newbury were it not for his family obligations.
+People mentioned in the letter by Rev. Hopkins include, Mr. Little, Mrs. Little, their daughter, and a "Miss E. West" who was entrusted with delivery of the letter.

-The second letter from Hopkins to Little.
-This letter thanks Little again for his hospitality for allowing Hopkins to stay with him, and his family on his travels, implying that Hopkins visited Little more than once.
-Hopkins in the letter mentions the following people, Mr. Little, Mrs. Little, their daughter, and Mr. Parsons, a mutual acquaintance.
-Mr. Little's first name is also given on the cover of the letter as Ebenezer.
+In this second letter from Rev. Hopkins to Mr. Ebenezer Little, he thanks Little again for his hospitality, implying that Hopkins visited Little more than once.
+Rev. Hopkins makes mention of Mr. Little, Mrs. Little, their daughter, and Mr. Parsons, a mutual acquaintance.

-This letter is presumed to have been dictated by Hopkins to some unnamed scribe, due to the radical difference in handwriting from the other two letters in this collection.
-It is likely that he used a scribe for health reasons that he mentions briefly in the opening of the letter.
+This letter of October 18, 1803, addressed to "Mr. Fuller" in Newport, is presumed to have been dictated by Hopkins to some unnamed scribe, due to the difference in handwriting from the other two letters in this collection.
+It is likely that Rev. Hopkins used a scribe by reason of his failing health, which he mentions briefly in the opening of the letter.
 The rest of the letter is a theological argument on how to determine what a true Christian is, how to think about faith, and how an individual may go to heaven.
-From the tone it can be assumed that Fuller is a minister, or pastor, like Hopkins.
 Due to the notes, and edits made to the letter, as well as being unsigned, it is assumed that this is a draft.